JAlcocerT/JAlcocerT/content/blog/ssg-minimalist-web.md

 ### Better Docs

 I was considering Astro starlight for a documentation theme with i18n support here.

+And doubting if sth like [HUGO congo](https://github.com/jpanther/Congo) would be the way forward.

 But then I found this: https://github.com/themefisher/dockit-astro